Departing: November 2015 in Dakar Harbour, Senegal.

 ”Swim The Big Blue” will chart a course from Dakar, Senegal to Natal, Northern Brazil across the open Mid-South Atlantic Ocean.
 Using freestyle swimming (front crawl) Ben will swim up to a total of 12 hours per day.
 His epic swim will take him over 30-foot surges, passing through shark inhabited regions, and without doubt, he will encounter jelly fish, flying fish and a harsh Equatorial sun.
 Then, there will be “The Doldrums” and her stillness, humidity, lack of movement…yet at any time the dead calm could explode into raging storms, heavy squalls and lightning to sting the sea.

 Swimming in sea temperatures ranging from 20 – 30 degrees centigrade, (68 – 86 Fahrenheit), with currents from 1 – 7 knots flowing westward and north-west, this will be a gruelling trial of endurance and mental strength unlike any before.
-When successful, Ben will be the first man in history to have swum an ocean in full, and will be the first man to explicitly and transparently detail his swim - swimming the exact mileage of the intended crossing.
+When successful, Ben will be the first man in history to have swum an ocean in full, every single mile of The Atlantic Ocean and will be the first man to explicitly and transparently detail his swim - swimming the exact mileage of the intended crossing.

 He will compete against the elements and himself, and with varying temperatures, sea conditions and rough seas, he will have appropriate swim clothing available to ensure swimming and safety can be maintained.
 Should a smack of jellyfish be encountered, a ‘stinger suit’ may be worn to counter or minimize the effect of stings.
 Additionally, Ben will be wearing or surrounded by at least one Shark Shield device, as will the boat be equipped with a counter-shark device and shark-safe chemical repellents.